Flourless Chocolate Cake with Chocolate Ganache

-A rich, one bowl flourless chocolate cake topped with silky ganache — perfect for Passover, Valentine’s Day, a gluten-free birthday cake, or just because it’s a Tuesday.
+A rich, mix-by-hand, one-bowl Flourless Chocolate Cake topped with silky smooth ganache — perfect for Passover, Valentine’s Day, a gluten-free birthday cake, or just because it’s a Tuesday.
 Who knew something so easy and simple could be so delicious?

 Passover is coming up, which means it’s time to get out all our favorite grain-free desserts.
 This flourless chocolate cake should top your list!
 It’s This oh-so-rich, decadently fudgy, and topped with a layer of bittersweet chocolate ganache.

-If you’ve never made a flourless cake before, the ingredient list might sound funny.
-Chocolate, butter, sugar, eggs, cocoa powder.
+The ingredient list might sound funny if you’ve never made a flourless cake.
+Chocolate, butter, sugar, eggs, and cocoa powder.
 That’s it.
 The cocoa powder provides just enough structure to form a sliceable cake.

-But without flour, the eggs, butter, and chocolate combine into this amazing dense, smooth cake – with a texture almost like a cheesecake.
+But without flour, the eggs, butter, and chocolate combine into this amazingly dense, smooth cake – with a texture almost like a cheesecake.

 Have you ever had a flourless chocolate cake and thought it was a little… bland?
 Dry and boring?
 Because there are so few ingredients, quality is key here.